net-daemon/netdaemon/documentation/docs/Getting started/1_getting started.md

 Now you can start the plugin, check the logs for any errors.

-> **IMPORTANT - YOU NEED TO RESTART THE ADD-ON EVERYTIME YOU MAKE CHANGES TO A FILE.
-THIS WILL CHANGE IN FUTURE RELEASES!**
+> **IMPORTANT - YOU NEED TO RESTART THE ADD-ON EVERYTIME YOU MAKE CHANGES TO A FILE SINCE C# COMPILES**

 ## Check out the examples in docs